rsmith52/Parallax-Engine/README.md

 * Should bridges be ground of objects?
 New layer altogether?

 ### Tile object coding
-* "No Pass" tag tiles - should be easy to show in editor but not in runtime
 * 2nd Black tile, on cover layer always, probably doable with terrain tag
 * Reflections on ice, still water, etc.
 * Slide on ice
 * Ice ramps?
 * Sand ramps / landslides?
-* Utility code for calculating sorting layer to not have repeat code in a bunch of places

 ### Map Managing Code
 * Map awareness can just go in Map object - get positions (pos including Z and or layer as params)